NEW: 60% of eligible voters turn out

 The voting has been canceled in parts of Anbar province, controlled by jihadists and tribesmen.

-Following the last parliamentary election in 2010, it took nearly eight months of intense backdoor negotiations for Iraq's bickering politicians finally to form a government.
+Following the last parliamentary election in 2010, it took nearly eight months of intense backdoor negotiations for Iraq’s bickering politicians to finally form a government.

 This time, though, there are no U.S. forces on the ground, and Washington will be watching from afar.